-- 2.2 The Organization\ shall promote gender equality\ in employment practices, training opportunities, awarding of contracts, processes of engagement\ and management activities. (new) - 2.2.1 Systems are implemented that promote gender equality\ and prevent gender discrimination in employment practices, training opportunities, awarding of contracts, processes of engagement\ and management activities. - 2.2.2 Job opportunities are open to both women and men under the same conditions, and women are encouraged to participate actively in all levels of employment. - 2.2.3 Work typically carried out by women (nurseries, silviculture, Non-Timber Forest Product harvesting, weighing, packing, etc.) is included in training and health & safety programs to the same extent as work typically carried out by men. - 2.2.4 Women and men are paid the same wage when they do the same work. - 2.2.5 Women are paid directly and using mutually agreed methods (e.g. direct bank transfer, direct payments for school fees, etc.) to ensure they safely receive and retain their wages. - 2.2.6 Maternity leave is no less than a six-week period after childbirth. - 2.2.7 Paternity leave is available and there is no penalty for taking it. - 2.2.8 Meetings, management committees and decision-making forums are organized to include women and men, and to facilitate the active participation of both. - 2.2.9 Confidential and effective mechanisms exist for reporting and eliminating cases of sexual harassment and discrimination based on gender, marital status, parenthood or sexual orientation. - 2.3 The Organization\ shall implement health and safety practices to protect workers\ from occupational safety and health hazards.
-These practices shall, proportionate to scale, intensity and risk\ of management activities, meet or exceed the recommendations of the ILO Code of Practice on Safety and Health in Forestry Work.
-(C4.2 P&C V4) - 2.3.1 Health and safety practices are developed and implemented that meet or exceed the ILO Code of Practice on Safety and Health in Forestry Work. - SLIMF 2.3.1 Each worker is informed about the health and safety measures corresponding to his/her activity and these meet or exceed the ILO Code of Practice on Safety and Health in Forestry Work. - 2.3.2 Workers\ have personal protective equipment appropriate to their assigned tasks. - 2.3.3 Use of personal protective equipment is enforced. - 2.3.4 Records are kept on health and safety practices including accident rates and lost time to accidents. - SLIMF 2.3.4 The use of health and safety measures by workers is checked and known. - 2.3.5 The frequency and severity of accidents are consistently low compared to national forest\ industry averages. - SLIMF 2.3.5 Accident level is low compared to national forest\ industry averages. - 2.3.6 The health and safety practices are reviewed and revised as required after major incidents or accidents. - 2.4 The Organization\ shall pay wages that meet or exceed minimum forest\ industry standards or other recognized forest\ industry wage agreements or living wages\, where these are higher than the legal\ minimum wages.
-When none of these exist, The Organization\ shall through engagement\ with workers\ develop mechanisms for determining living wages\. (new) - 2.4.1 Wages paid by The Organization\ in all circumstances meet or exceed legal\ minimum wage rates, where such rates exist.
+- 2.2 The Organization shall promote gender equality in employment practices, training opportunities, awarding of contracts, processes of engagement and management activities. - 2.2.1 Systems are implemented that promote gender equality and prevent gender discrimination in employment practices, training opportunities, awarding of contracts, processes of engagement and management activities. - 2.2.2 Job opportunities are open to both women and men under the same conditions, and women are encouraged to participate actively in all levels of employment. - 2.2.3 Work typically carried out by women (nurseries, silviculture, non-timber forest products harvesting, weighing, packing, etc.) is included in training and health & safety programs to the same extent as work typically carried out by men. - 2.2.4 Women and men are paid the same wage when they do the same work. - 2.2.5 Women are paid directly and using mutually agreed methods (e.g. direct bank transfer, direct payments for school fees, etc.) to ensure they safely receive and retain their wages. - 2.2.6 Maternity leave is no less than a six-week period after childbirth. - 2.2.7 Paternity leave is available and there is no penalty for taking it. - 2.2.8 Meetings, management committees and decision-making forums are organized to include relevant workers including women and men, and to facilitate the active participation of both. - 2.2.9 Confidential and effective mechanisms exist for reporting and eliminating cases of sexual harassment and discrimination based on gender, marital status, parenthood or sexual orientation.